 Job Ready Procedures

 The Job Ready Worksheet is available for VR counselors as a guide in determining whether the customer is job ready.
-The Job Ready Worksheet is not a required form; however, if this worksheet is used in the decision-making process, a copy is filed in the customer's paper case file.
+The Job Ready Worksheet is not a required form; however, if this worksheet is used in the decision-making process, a copy is filed in the customer's case file.
 The Job Ready Worksheet is located on the VR Business Relations intranet page.

 When the VR counselor determines that the customer is job ready, the VR counselor: